dogmoneyswap/dogechain-domains-tokens/DEPLOYMENT.md

 # 10 DNS for 4 letter domain
 # etc

-# remaining tokens (15% + remainder of 5% from airdrop) sent to 2/3 safe held by kasumi, pat, gilgames
+# remaining is sent to safe